 Employment supports, in general, are special rules that help you return to work or work for the first time.
 Congress included language in the law specifically to make it easier for persons who are blind to go to work.
-Some of these rules apply only to persons who are blind.
+These special rules apply only to persons who are blind.